Transportation in Thunder Bay, Ontario: Highways

-Thunder Bay is located on a unique section of the Trans-Canada Highway system; unlike Western Canada and much of Eastern Canada, there is only one branch of this highway serving the area.
-As a result, a large volume of trans-Canada truck traffic goes through Thunder Bay.

-Trans-Canada Highway 11/17 originates 1 km east of Nipigon and terminates approximately 45 km west of Thunder Bay.
-The stretch of Highway from 11/17 in Nipigon to Arthur Street in Thunder Bay is designated as the Terry Fox Courage Highway, and between Hodder Avenue and Arthur Street the highway is called the Thunder Bay Expressway.
+Concurrency of Trans-Canada Highway 11/17 originates 1 km east of Nipigon and terminates approximately 45 km west of Thunder Bay.
+This highway passes through Thunder Bay, coming from the northeast and crossing key east-west arteries.
 At the intersection of the Harbour Expressway in Thunder Bay, the Trans-Canada designation turns west, with the continuing highway heading south to Minnesota being designated as Highway 61.

+The stretch of Highway from 11/17 in Nipigon to Highway 61 and Arthur Street in Thunder Bay is designated as the Terry Fox Courage Highway.
+The Thunder Bay Expressway is an urban highway corridor that is composed of Highway 11/17 between Hodder Avenue to Harbour Expressway and Highway 61 from Harbour Expressway to Arthur Street and the Thunder Bay Airport.

 Other highways in the city are Highway 102, located between the intersection of Highway 11/17 at Red River Road in the east and the community of Kaministiquia in the west.
+While it used to be used as a shortcut bypassing Kakebeka Falls, Highway 102 has been the subject of safety discussions - leading to the implementation of a designated truck route in the Thunder Bay Area in 2025.
 Highway 61 begins at the intersection of the Harbour Expressway and Highway 11/17 and leads south to the United States border, becoming Minnesota State Highway 61.
 Highway 589 connects Highway 102 to Dog Lake, located in Gorham and Ware Townships, northeast of the city.

 The Harbour Expressway is a four-lane highway bisecting the city laterally in the Intercity and Balmoral Park areas.
 The "expressway" designation of both the Thunder Bay and Harbour expressways has been called into question, as both routes feature multiple lighted intersections, and are not true expressways.

-To bypass the urban sprawl in the south end of the city, a new stretch of highway, called the "Shabaqua Highway", was built between 1997 and 2007.
+Formerly, the highway 11/17 used to follow the entirety of the Thunder Bay Expressway (built in the 1960s) and turn west on Arthur Street.
+However, to bypass the urban sprawl in the south end of the city, a new stretch of highway, called the "Shabaqua Highway", was built between 1997 and 2007.
 It begins at the intersection of the Thunder Bay and Harbour Expressways in Thunder Bay and travels 13 km west to the intersection of Vibert Road and the Trans-Canada in Paipoonge.
+This is the current alignment of Highway 11/17 and the remainder sections of the Thunder Bay Expressway (south) is Highway 61.